jsnicholson/advent-of-code/README.md

-# Advent of Code 2021 🎄
+# Advent of Code 🎄
-Contained are my solutions for Advent of Code 2021, written in C++ 17, using Visual Studio Community 2019 (yes I need to update).

-Not the nicest code i've ever written, but trying to make better use of the standard library and try some things out.
+This repo contains my code for each year's Advent of Code.
+I'm not the best at running the entire thing, but at the very least there should be a few days here each time.

+Everything written in C++.

+Merry Christmas